Sometimes the tool just fits – using SQL Change Automation and Octopus Deploy for Data Change Control

 Whether you’re using the SQL Change Automation extension, in Visual Studio, or the SQL Source Control extension in SQL Server Management Studio, you have the option to register any given table as a static data table, bringing it under the same control as your schema and database code.
 This example uses SQL Source Control:

 When you commit change and build your database as part of your continuous integration (CI) process, the deployable package includes the committed state of your static data.

-Starting with release 220.127.116.112 of the DLM Automation product, when this package is prepared for deployment against any given target, you are given a clear GitHub-style diff report for review before any change is applied.
+With SQL Change Automation product, when this package is prepared for deployment against any given target, you are given a clear GitHub-style diff report for review before any change is applied.

 So don’t just keep these tools within the dev team; invite Operations, Risk, Compliance, Legal – anyone who has to approve change – to the party.

 Combine it with schema documentation and you have a clear picture for the business approver to understand, and a clear and durable audit trail to keep you looking good.